sreejithgs/netscaler-k8s-ingress-controller/docs/canary/canary.md

-# Deploy Citrix ADC-Integrated Canary Deployment Solution
+# Deploy NetScaler-Integrated Canary Deployment Solution

 Canary release is a technique to reduce the risk of introducing a new software version in production by first rolling out the change to a small subset of users.
 After the user validation, the application is rolled out to the larger set of users.